developer-zebra/developer-zebra-site/src/mx/5-0/mx/versionmgr/index.md

 ---
 title: MX Manager
-description: The MX Manager allows you to acquire the version numbers of the MX Management Framework (MXMF) and of the MX CSP itself.
+description: The MX Manager acquires the version numbers of the MX Management Framework (MXMF) and of the MX CSP itself.
 ---

 ## About MX

 ### Overview

-The MX Feature Type allows you to acquire the version numbers of the MX Management Framework (MXMF) and of the MX CSP itself.
-Of these two versions, the most likely to be useful is the version of the MXMF, since it is most likely to affect overall capabilities.
-While the MXMF does not handle the actual details of processing XML (that is left to the CSPs that implement the Feature Types), the MXMF is responsible for some general XML parsing and validation, routing XML to appropriate CSPs, and error handling.
-As such, over time, bug fixes in the MXMF might be made and knowing the MXMF version might be useful to determine how a given XML Request might be handled.
-The version of the MX CSP would likely only be relevant in the unlikely event that a bug was fixed related to actually returning the MXMF version.
+The MX Manager acquires the version numbers of the MX Management Framework (MXMF) and of the MX CSP itself.

+Useful for most scenarios is the MXMF version number since it is the most likely to affect overall capabilities.
+While the MXMF does not handle the actual details of processing XML (that is left to the CSPs that implement the features), the MXMF is responsible for some general XML parsing and validation, routing XML to appropriate CSPs, and handling errors.
+As such, bug fixes in the MXMF made over time might increase the value of the MXMF version number for determining how a given XML Request might be handled.
+The version of the MX CSP would likely be relevant only in the unlikely event that a bug was fixed related to returning the MXMF version.

 ### Main Functionality